I recently published a review and buyer's guide on the top ten best audio interfaces you should get if you are serious about music production.

 Before I list the things you need to consider before choosing an interface for Fl studio, let me answer one of the most-asked questions about an interface.

 Would an audio interface affect the quality of your rendered track?

 An audio interface is used to playback a better and more precise version of your digital audio data that has been processed by your daw or music production software.

-It has nothing to do with the quality of your rendered (output) tracks except if used to record or recorded sample in your track.
+It has nothing to do with the quality of your rendered (output) tracks except if used to record or recorded samples in your track.

 I guess this is an eye-opener for you about how an audio interface work, Let's work through the proper way of choosing an audio interface for Fl Studio.